Wood Top Rail for an Above Ground Pool

 I was planning on removing the existing top rails and post caps and cutting a piece of pressure treated wood to match the curve of the pool (using either a 2x8 or larger).
 The new wood rail would be mostly supported by the deck structure with a little support from the existing pool posts.
 Have you ever seen this done?

-Hi Dan.
 Most above ground pools have a strong enough support system to stand just fine without the top rails.
 The rods, posts and post caps are usually enough to hold the pool together just fine.
-The rods are an important part of the pool stretch and as long as they are held firmly in place by the caps the pool should be fine.
+The rods are an important part of the pool strength and as long as they are held firmly in place by the caps the pool should be fine.
 Pools with interlocking rods are especially strong and would be best for what you are doing.

 You would just have to remove a few of the top rails and see how much strength you feel is being sacrificed, and if any, can you replace it with your homemade rails.